 Numbers 6:13-20 13“And this is the law for the Nazarite, when the time of his separation has been completed: he shall be brought to the entrance of the tent of meeting, 14and he shall bring his gift to the LORD, one male lamb a year old without blemish for a burnt offering, and one ewe lamb a year old without blemish as a sin offering, and one ram without blemish as a peace offering, 15and a basket of unleavened bread, loaves of fine flour mixed with oil, and unleavened wafers smeared with oil, and their grain offering and their drink offerings.
 16And the priest shall bring them before the LORD and offer his sin offering and his burnt offering, 17and he shall offer the ram as a sacrifice of peace offering to the LORD, with the basket of unleavened bread.
 The priest shall offer also its grain offering and its drink offering.
 18And the Nazarite shall shave his consecrated head at the entrance of the tent of meeting and shall take the hair from his consecrated head and put it on the fire that is under the sacrifice of the peace offering.
 19And the priest shall take the shoulder of the ram, when it is boiled, and one unleavened loaf out of the basket and one unleavened wafer, and shall put them on the hands of the Nazarite, after he has shaved the hair of his consecration, 20and the priest shall wave them for a wave offering before the LORD.
 They are a holy portion for the priest, together with the breast that is waved and the thigh that is contributed.
 And after that the Nazarite may drink wine.

-So, the apostle Paul, on his final journey to Jerusalem to meet with the Council of believers, agreed to participate in the Nazarite Vow from the Law of Moses; with all it’s rituals, sacrifices and customs.
-This is Scriptural documentation that he observed this Law at least twice, post-resurrection.
+So, the apostle Paul, on his final journey to Jerusalem to meet with the Council of believers, observed and kept the Law of the Nazarite Vow from the Law of Moses; with all it’s rituals, sacrifices and customs.
+This is Scriptural documentation that he observed this specific Law at least twice, post-resurrection.

 What does the text say? ~